 The main objective of MARSUR is to contribute, pursuant to national laws and regulations, to security, safety and protection of the environment in the maritime domain and improve maritime situational awareness, produce and share maritime situational awareness information, improve interoperability and co-operation between EU military and civilian maritime authorities and other international maritime actors.

 On 28 October 2014 the developed MARSUR Exchange System (MEXS 2.0) was introduced into the operational MARSUR LIVE PHASE during the main event at the EURONAVAL, Le Bourget, Paris, France.

-As the MARSUR Networking was designed to support CSDP operations from the beginning, EDA has decided to promote the use of the MARSUR networking in support the CSDP Operation SOPHIA.
-For this purpose, EDA has sponsored the training of MARSUR Operators and Technicians in a Workshop in January 2017 in Rome and has sponsored and supported the conduct of a capability demonstration at the EUNAVFORMED OHQ for the Operation SOPHIA in May 2017.
+As the MARSUR Networking was designed to support CSDP operations from the beginning, EDA decided to promote the use of the MARSUR networking in support the CSDP Operation SOPHIA.
+For this purpose, EDA sponsored the training of MARSUR Operators and Technicians in a Workshop in January 2017 in Rome and also sponsored and supported the conduct of a capability demonstration at the EUNAVFORMED OHQ for Operation SOPHIA in May 2017.
 This capability demonstration included a mobile MARSUR component to demonstrate the potential use of MARSUR as a Maritime Situational Awareness tool deployed on a Force HQ afloat directly connected to the OHQ.